tonyalpskog/OpenHAB_Room_Flipper/README.md

 (In main activity option menu -> *Room Flipper* -> option menu -> ![openhab wear.png](https://bitbucket.org/repo/dR6KpB/images/1391156405-openhab%20wear.png))

 * This menu option will fire a notification that will be shown on an Android Wear device.
+* A Wear notification can also be sent with a rule action.
 * The Wear device can open the notification and send voice commands to OpenHAB system.
 * These voice commands is a lot more powerful and accurate (forgiving) than the original one.

+## "Wanna try out now!" ##
+1. Download and install the latest APK that are published in the [Downloads](https://bitbucket.org/tonyalpskog/open-hab-android-client/downloads) area.
+2. Run the app and follow the walkthrough named *Demo walkthrough.txt* that is found in the source root.

+## "How does this stuff work?" ##
+Please read about the [OpenHAB](http://www.openhab.org/) server and the REST API.

+## "I would like to contribute." ##
+Hey, your my man!

+There is a ton of work to do so you are most welcome.

+Please note me and tell me what you would like to contribute with.

+**So what is the status of the project?**

+To save me some time I had to cut the corners a lot while developing so please bear with me.

+* Some boilerplate code is missing.
+* Device rotation is not supported in most of the views.
+* Nothing is stored persistent.
+* Missing application threading that would make it more responsive.
+* The server sitemap integration is limping.
+* No custom view components that would make the app look much better.
+* Some hard coded strings with no translation.
+* No UI unit tests is written and some logic unit tests is missing.

+Some refactoring has been made in the original code in order to be able to use it for extended functionality.

+Pretty much everything extended is experimental and totally unfinished.